Mahesh-MSFT/-mahesh-msft.github.io/_drafts/oracle-waf.md

 ### Reliability

-Reliability of Oracle workload refers to it's ability to continue to operate after transient or prolonged failures.
+Reliability of an Oracle workload refers to it's ability to continue to operate after transient or prolonged failures.
 Workload is expected to remain available to it's end users when they need it.

 Following are key guidelines to ensure Oracle workloads are reliable.

-1. Azure Availability Zones inside Azure Region are used so that single zone failures can be tolerated.
-2. User requests are routed through an Azure Load Balancer which can be configured in zone-redundant configuration to sustain a zone failure inside Azure region.
-3. JBoss server runs on Azure VM Scaleset (VMSS) which uses multiple VM instances.
-Azure VMSS is also configured in zone-redundant configuration to sustain zone failure inside Azure region.
+1. A power outage or cooling failure in an Azure data center can bring down a Virtual Machine (VM) running any Oracle workload component. **Azure Availability Zones** inside an Azure Region use independent power, cooling, connectivity, etc. for data centers in them.
+By using Azure Services that support Availability Zones, Oracle workloads can continue to operate even if there are outages in a single data center or Availability Zone.
+2. Using a single public IP address assigned to a Azure VM running web front-end can result in failed user requests if VM becomes unavailable.
+Azure Load Balancer can route incoming user requests on it's public IP address to multiple VMs acting as backend.
+By using ***zone-redundant* Azure Load Balancer**, user requests can be accepted not only when an Azure Availability Zone becomes unavailable but also when any of the multiple backend VMs behind load balancer becomes unavailable.
+3. A single instance on Azure VM running an Oracle application component can easily become a single point of failure or a bottleneck.
+Azure Virtual Machine Scale Set (VMSS) combines multiple VM instances for easier scaling as well as higher availability.
+BY running JBoss server on ***zone-redundant* Azure VMSS**, Oracle workloads can not only sustain zone failures inside Azure region but also scale to cater to higher user requests.
-4. Oracle Active Data Guard will provide database reliability in case of a single Azure Availability Zone failure.
+4. Running an Oracle database on a single VM can result in data loss when that VM becomes unavailable. **Oracle Active Data Guard** runs primary and standby database instances to provide database reliability.
+By running primary and standby database instances across 2 Availability Zones, Oracle workloads are protected from single Azure Availability Zone failure.
-5. In multi-region deployment, Azure Paired region will ensure that planned and unplanned maintenance activities are not performed at the same time improving reliability of the platform.
+5. During catastrophic natural disasters, entire Azure region may become unavailable.
+Also, if not carefully planned, Azure updates may run simultaneously in two Azure regions together impacting Oracle workload. **Azure Paired Region** will ensure that planned and unplanned maintenance activities are not performed at the same time improving reliability.
+At least one of the two paired regions will be prioritized for recovery in case of catastrophic disaster.
-6. In multi-region deployment, Azure Front Door will provide a region redundant service in place of Azure Application Gateway.
-7. In multi-region deployment, Oracle Standby instance running in a separate region will provide protection against primary Azure region failure.
+6. Running standby Oracle database instance in Availability Zone may not be enough in scenarios where Oracle workloads demand higher reliability.
+Using Oracle Active Data Guard, it's possible to run ***standby* instance in Azure Paired Region**.
+This regional isolation will provide protection against primary Azure region failure.
-8. If used, FAR SYNC instance will ensure zero data loss and coordinate with standby server to promote a primary database server.
-9. Primary Oracle Database and FARSYNC instances, if used,  are deployed in separate availability zone providing protection against regional failure.
+7. A regional Azure service becomes unavailable if the region in which it is deployed becomes unavailable.
+Global Azure services ensure that they automatically fail-over to nearest feasible Azure region.
+In multi-region deployment, **Azure Front Door** will provide a region redundant service to improve reliability of mission-critical Oracle workloads.
+8. Some customers may choose superior performance from Oracle database over some amount of data loss due to synchronous replication between primary and standby database servers. **Oracle Active Data Guard Far Sync** makes it possible to have both, superior performance and high reliability together.
+Far Sync instance will coordinate with standby server(s) to promote a new primary database in case of existing primary database failure.
+9. Running Primary Oracle Database and Far Sync instance in the same Availability Zone may still result in workload unavailability in case of zone failures.
+It is possible to deploy primary database and Far Sync instance **across Availability Zones**.
+Deploying in separate Availability Zone provides protection against zonal failure.

 ### Security

+Security spans multiple areas such as infrastructure, application, data, identity, etc. of an Oracle workload.
+Guidelines provided below provide holistic approach to infuse security protection and detection capabilities into Oracle workload.

 1. Azure Virtual Network with multiple subnets will be used to deploy the solution.
 Each subnet will be configured with Network Security Group (NSG) rules to control east-west traffic.
 2. Azure DdoS protection will be applied on Azure VNet mitigating DdoS attack risk.